oauthstuff/draft-oauth-rar/main.md

 Note: the user may also grant a subset of the requested authorization details.

-In this example, the client wants to get access to account information and intiate a payment:
+In this example, the client wants to get access to account information and initiate a payment:

 ```JSON
 [